TheVSNA/Drone-and-agv-control/README.md

   ```
     ros2 run user_interface ui
   ```
-  Setting the variable DEMO_MODE to true inside robots_control/src/control.h before starting everithing can be useful if the user just want to test the moving    functions of robots_control
+  Setting the variable DEMO_MODE to true inside robots_control/src/control.h before starting everything can be useful if the user just want to test the moving    functions of robots_control